Saturday, July 26, 2008

 We chose the Gregory Bald Trail which was a 5.5 mile--strenuous--hike right to the top of the Smokey Mountain.
 Just about every bit of the 2170 elevation gain was UP hill till we reached 4950 feet.
 It was spectacular; magnolia trees in bloom, lush green ferns, beautiful river streams.
 At the top it made us want to sign "the hills are alive with the Sound of Music".... or do this

-This is what we saw; hybrid azaleas.
+This is what we saw; hybrid azaleas.and this

 Our usual practice to mark the achievement of a great hike; before heading another 5.5 miles back down the mountain (which was faster but still as strenuous) --a self timed photo;which we managed by stacking all our back packs on top of one another for a makeshift tri-pod.